Kayla Stra

+Biography

 Kayla Stra was born in Adelaide, South Australia, Australia, where she launched her career in horseracing prior to moving to California in late 2007.
 From a very young age, Stra was interested in horses, having talked her parents into buying her a pony when she was eight years old.
 During her late childhood and adolescence, Stra worked at racing stables and eventually bought her first horse—a Thoroughbred named Gurtie, which she trained on her own for picnic races (unregistered race horses) before getting her certificate in racing.

 Stra acknowledges her first trainer, Ray Moore, as someone who has had a strong racing influence in her life.
 Moore taught Stra how to be a horseman—how to communicate with horses by reading their body language and having a keen feel for what they're thinking.
 Stra credits John Letts as one of her mentors for his outstanding jockey career, having won two Melbourne Cups and hundreds upon hundreds of stake races.

 As an apprentice, Stra was always in the top five riders and won all her premierships.
 During this time, she began traveling to different tracks to learn more from those experiences.

 Stra eventually racked up approximately 500 victories in her native country and became the "poster girl" for Australian horseracing.
 Now, she hopes to continue that success in the much larger US market.
 Racing in California, on 9 November 2007 Kayla Stra won her first American race aboard Flying Bearcat at Hollywood Park Racetrack.
 One notable victory was at Santa Anita on 49–1 longshot Paddin' Mud.
 In addition, Kayla scored an opening day victory at Del Mar with King Ledley, and then scored another victory aboard the same horse within three weeks.
 King Ledley is owned by Racing Capital Group, LLC, which is a race horse syndication company who primarily uses Kayla as their jockey.
 Racing Capital Group's web site is racingcapitalgroup.com., where she is their featured jockey.
 Stra's career goal to date is to hang in the game and not let the industry down.
 But here, she will face the toughest competitors in the world—serious professional athletes who are not likely to cut any slack for the new girl.

 Stra became a leading Adelaide apprentice jockey who posted 220 winners in Australia.
 Her biggest Australian win was in the 2005 City of Marion Stakes with gelding Navy Shaker.

 Stra was one of the jockeys featured in Animal Planet's 2009 reality television show, Jockeys.
 It lasted for two seasons.